Financial Aid — FAQHow long does it take to get Financial Aid?

 What will happen to my student loan if I drop below half time?

 You will go into your grace period starting the day you drop below half time and any future disbursements will be cancelled.
 You will also be required to complete Exit Counseling.

 What will happen if I fail to complete student loan Exit Counseling?

-You will have a Financial Aid hold placed on your account and you will not be allowed to receive an official college transcript until you complete the Exit Counseling.
+You could have a Financial Aid hold placed on your account and you not be allowed to receive an official college transcript until you complete the Exit Counseling.

 What is the satisfactory academic progress policy?

 Federal regulations state that all students who receive assistance from the Federal Work Study, Federal Direct Loan, Federal Pell Grant, or Federal Supplemental Educational Opportunity Grant Programs will be required to make measurable academic progress toward a degree.
 Failure to maintain satisfactory progress will result in the termination of your financial assistance.
 You may re-establish eligibility for financial assistance when the minimum requirements of the policy are satisfied.